IGUNUBLUE/remindenator-bot/README.md

 # Remindenator

-_A simple birthday reminder bot for Telegram._
+_A simple reminder bot for Telegram._

 ## Want to host it by yourself?